wrsturgeon/nixos-mac/README.md

 set_network 0 psk "TYPE IN YOUR PASSWORD HERE" set_network 0 key_mgmt WPA-PSK
 enable_network 0
+q
 ```

-Exit `wpa_cli` and make sure none of your partitions are mounted already:
+Now, make sure none of your partitions are mounted already (if they do, they'll have a path in the rightmost column):
 ```
 lsblk -o NAME,FSTYPE,SIZE,LABEL,MOUNTPOINT
 ```
-If you see any of them, run `umount /dev/...` on them.
+If any are mounted, run `umount /dev/...` on the path.

 Next, we're going to follow almost exactly the rest of the commands from SuperUser:
 ```